GaiaViz/docs/index.md

 [GaiaViz Download Page](https://gaiaviz.com/downloads){: .btn }

-This documentation is a user guide covering how to install and operate GaiaViz.
+This user guide covers how to install and operate GaiaViz.
 It will also explain the typical datascape creation workflow.